 Some local favorite public courses are The Gold Club at Dove Mountain, Ventana Canyon Golf, and Sewailo Golf Club.
 Whether you’re a beginner or an experienced golfer, you’ll be able to find a course that suits your level of play.

-With so many courses near each other, you can easily hop from one course to the next without traveling far.
-With its excellent weather and abundant golfing options, Tucson is truly a paradise for golfers.
+With so many courses nearby, you can easily hop from one course to the next without traveling far.
+With its excellent weather and abundant golfing options, Tucson is a paradise for golfers.

 San Xavier del Bac Mission

-San Xavier del Bac Mission is a beautiful example of Spanish Colonial architecture, and it’s located just a short drive from Tucson.
-The mission was founded in 1700, and the current church was completed in 1797.
+San Xavier del Bac Mission is a beautiful example of Spanish Colonial architecture, just a short drive from Tucson.
+The mission was founded in 1700, and the church was completed in 1797.

 The church’s exterior is adorned with intricate carvings and statuary, and the interior is decorated with beautiful murals and altarpieces.
 The mission is known as the white dove of the desert.

 You feel like you are in a European cathedral when you step inside.
 The mission is still an active parish, and Mass is held daily.
 Visitors are welcome to explore the church grounds and visit the gift shop.

 There is no admission to San Xavier Mission, but donations are gladly accepted.